workmanjack/blog/README.md

-# blog
+# Blog

-my personal blog
+For how to setup or maintain this blog, see my website repo's README.